 The royal chambers are always interesting to visit in palaces and castles like this.
 Dating back to between the late 1500s and 1700s it is obvious that the standard of living even for royals was quite rough.
-A curiosity: A dinner table is presented with apparently royal food on: Lobster and oysters.
+A curiosity: A dinner table is presented with apparently royal food: Lobster and oysters.
 Our guide asked us what we would believe was the most precious item on the table.
 Most participants gave the wrong answers.
 The correct answer was lemon.
-In Northern Europe is those days they would pick oysters and catch lobster every day, but lemons would have to be imported from faraway countries.
+In Northern Europe in those days, they would pick oysters and catch lobster every day.
+Lemons was an import from faraway countries.
 One lemon would cost the same as a cow, our guide told us.

 The chapel’s main attractions are in my opinion all the carved faces in wood adorning the seat rows in the rather little chapel.

 Holger Danske has not risen to the support of Helsingør.
 The town has become one of many has-beens.
 There is still an important ferry connection to Helsingborg, and Kronborg’s reputation draws 200,000 visitors each year.
-On the other hand the Øresund has been bridged further south, between the large urbanities of Copenhagen and Malmo (Sweden), pulling a lot of transport, trade, jobs, investment and so on away from Helsingør and Kronborg.
+On the other hand there is now a bridge across the Øresund further south, between the large urbanities of Copenhagen and Malmo (Sweden).
+That bridge draws a lot of transport, trade, jobs, investment and so on away from Helsingør and Kronborg.